BPS Invariants for 3-Manifolds at Rational Level $K$: Introduction

 \section{Introduction}

-It is known that the Chern-Simons (CS) partition function agrees with the Reshetikhin-Turaev invariants, and they are often called the WRT (Witten-Reshetikhin-Turaev) invariants.
+It is known that the Chern-Simons (CS) partition function agrees with the Reshetikhin-Turaev invariant, and they are often called the WRT (Witten-Reshetikhin-Turaev) invariant \cite{Witten-Jones, RT}.
 Differently from the usual Chern-Simons theory where the level $K$ is taken to be an integer, $K$ can be a rational number in the Reshetikhin-Turaev construction.
-The Chern-Simons theory with integer level $K$ and its analytic continuation has been studied actively in (physics) literature, so it would be interesting to consider the case with $K$ being a rational number and its analytic continuation from rational $K$. \\
+The Chern-Simons theory with an integer level $K$ and its analytic continuation has been studied actively in the literature, so it would be interesting to consider the case with $K$ being a rational number and its analytic continuation from a rational $K$. \\

-In this paper, we discuss the properties or behavior of the WRT invariant or CS partition function at or around roots of unity for closed 3-manifolds and knot complements in $S^3$.
+In this paper, we discuss the properties and the behavior of the WRT invariant or the CS partition function at or around roots of unity for closed 3-manifolds and knot complements in $S^3$.

-In section \ref{hom-block}, we consider the WRT invariant at other roots of unity in terms of homological blocks.
-It was conjectured that the WRT invariant for the standard root of unity $q=e^{2\pi i \frac{1}{K}}$ where $K$ is an integer can be expressed so called the homological block, which is $q$-series invariants with integer powers and integer coefficients \cite{Gukov-Putrov-Vafa,Gukov-Pei-Putrov-Vafa}.
-The resurgence analysis on homological block has been discussed in \cite{Gukov-Marino-Putrov,Chun:2017dbf}.
-The number theory and CFT aspects of homological blocks have been considered in \cite{Cheng:2018vpl}.
-Generalization to $G=SU(N), N\geq 2$ for a certain class of Seifert manifolds with arbitrary number of singular fibers have been discussed in \cite{Chung-wrt}.
-Also, homological blocks for knot complements has been studied in \cite{Gukov:2019mnk}.
-All these studies were about the standard root of unity or integer $K$.

-From the integral formula of the $SU(2)$ WRT invariants for a certain class of Seifert manifolds at other roots of unity $q=e^{2\pi i \frac{1}{K}}$ with $K=\frac{r}{s}$ where $r$ and $s$ are coprime integers \cite{Lawrence-Rozansky}, we express them in terms of homological blocks.
-We discuss general structure of it and provide some examples. \\
+In section \ref{hom-block}, we consider the WRT invariant at other roots of unity, \textit{i.e.} $q=e^{2\pi i /K}$ with a rational $K$, in terms of homological blocks.
+It was conjectured that the WRT invariant for the standard root of unity $q=e^{2\pi i \frac{1}{K}}$ where $K$ is an integer can be expressed in terms of the so called homological block, which is a $q$-series invariant with integer powers and integer coefficients \cite{Gukov-Putrov-Vafa,Gukov-Pei-Putrov-Vafa}.\footnote{For recent developments of homological blocks, we refer to \cite{Gukov-Marino-Putrov,Chun:2017dbf,Cheng:2018vpl,Chung-wrt,Gukov:2019mnk}} From the integral formula of the $SU(2)$ WRT invariants for a certain infinite family of Seifert manifolds at other roots of unity $q=e^{\frac{2\pi i}{K}}$ with $K=\frac{r}{s}$ where $r$ and $s$ are coprime integers \cite{Lawrence-Rozansky}, we express the WRT invariant in terms of homological blocks.
+We find that the general structure is similar to the case of the integer $K$ and also provide explicit expressions for some examples.